What next... KS4 Students

 These are short periods of work experience with an employer and can last from 6 weeks up to six months.
 They may also include English and maths support (if required/needed).
 You can search for Traineeships here.

 These focus on developing personal skills/ confidence, employability skills, English, Maths and include work experience.
 They last from 6 months to a year.
-Please contact Anne Brown for more details.
+Please contact Rachel Morse for more details.